pisontechnology/dataops_tools/Pantheon_protocol_generator/README.md

 ### Pantheon Protocol Generator Documentation

 #### Overview
-The Data Ops Tool is designed to convert CSV data into a structured JSON format suitable for specific protocols.
+ThePantheon Protocol Generator is designed to convert CSV data into a structured JSON format suitable for specific protocols.
 It is tailored to handle two types of protocols:
 1. Activity based protocols
 2. Cognitive Test protocols